Background and activities

 - (2016) Comparative experimental study of the survivability of a combined wind and wave energy converter in two testing facilities.
 Ocean Engineering. vol. 111.

 - (2015) A comparative study of shutdown procedures on the dynamic responses of wind turbines.
-Journal of Offshore Mechanics and Arctic Engineering-Transactions of The Asme. vol. 137 (1).
+Journal of Offshore Mechanics and Arctic Engineering. vol. 137 (1).

 - (2015) Joint Distribution of Environmental Condition at Five European Offshore Sites for Design of Combined Wind and Wave Energy Devices.
 Journal of Offshore Mechanics and Arctic Engineering. vol. 137 (3).